 Madhvi's other notable recent exhibitions include her two person show, From Lost Roots to Urban Meadows, The Private Museum, Singapore (2019); solo show Mapping Memory, Chemould Prescott Road Gallery, Mumbai, India (2017); and Ode to the Unknown, installation commissioned and acquired by Singapore Museum, Indian Heritage Centre, Singapore (2017).
 Her sculptures and installations can be seen in several private and public collections such as the Mumbai Domestic Airport, India, Shigaraki Ceramic Sculptural Park, Japan, and FuLe museum, Fuping, China.

 Madhvi has been awarded several grants such as the Charles Wallace and the India Foundation of the Arts.
 Madhvi is an elected member of the International Academy of Ceramics, a UNESCO affiliated organization in Geneva; ArtAxis, an international professional organisation based in the U.S.; and Singapore Sculpture Society.
-Madhvi has been an artist in residence in Japan, China, Korea, India, Thailand and the U.S. She has also curated residencies, symposiums, exhibitions and is on the curatorial and organizing team of the Indian Ceramics Triennale.
+Madhvi has been an artist in residence in Japan, China, Korea, India, Thailand and the U.S. She has also curated residencies, symposiums, exhibitions and is one of the founding members and curators of the Indian Ceramics Triennale.
 She is an active contributor to the Indian and Singaporean contemporary ceramic scene.

 Madhvi’s works have been published in international magazines such as Ceramic Art and Perception, Ceramic Review and books such as Contemporary Ceramics by Emmanuel Cooper as well as on the cover of Art India, the premier art journal in India.
-Madhvi shows with Gallery Chemould Prescott Road in Mumbai and her upcoming solo, walk and chew gum... will take place at Thomas Hunter Project Space, Hunter College, NYC.
+Madhvi shows with Gallery Chemould Prescott Road in Mumbai and her current solo, walk and chew gum... is on display at Thomas Hunter Project Space, Hunter College, NYC.